Scamper10/EchoTweaks/README.md

 The vanilla 1.21.5 *Serious&nbsp;Dedication* (`minecraft:husbandry/obtain_netherite_hoe`) has been replaced by *A&nbsp;Heavy&nbsp;Commitment*, and demoted to a `goal` rather than a `challenge`  (see [frame](https://minecraft.wiki/w/Advancement_definition)).

 Instead, *Serious&nbsp;Dedication* (now `echotweaks:husbandry/break_netherite_hoe`) is restored to its former glory, requiring you to use up and break the precious tool.

+#### <ins>Chestful Of Cobblestone</ins>

+That's a lot.

+Fill a Chest with exactly 1,728 Cobblestone, and then open it.

+(For the uninitiated, just fill a single Chest all the way.)

+#### <ins>Fully Furnaced</ins>

+That's more.

+Fill your Inventory with exactly 2,368 Furnaces.

+(Again, no counting is required.
+You'll know when you're done.)

 #### <ins>Flower Power</ins>